ligurio/awesome-ttygames/README.md

 ### [gnu-conquest](https://sourceforge.net/projects/gnu-conquest/)

-A multiplayer galactic game.
+is a multiplayer galactic game.

 ### [corewar](http://www.corewar.info/)

-Core War is a programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called “warriors”) compete for control of a virtual computer.
+is a programming game in which two or more battle programs (called “warriors”) compete for control of a virtual computer.

 ### [cpat](http://cpat.sourceforge.net/)

-CPat is probably the best card game for the Linux console; it is a collection of many solitaire/patience games from the most famous to less known games.
+is a card game; it is a collection of many solitaire/patience games.

 ### [crawl](https://crawl.develz.org/wordpress/)

 [![asciicast](https://asciinema.org/a/524.svg)](https://asciinema.org/a/524)

-One of the best games for the Linux console.
+is a single-player, role-playing roguelike game of exploration and treasure-hunting in dungeons filled with dangerous and unfriendly monsters in a quest to rescue the mystifyingly fabulous Orb of Zot.

 ### [cribbage](https://man.openbsd.org/cribbage.6)

-The card game cribbage.
+is a card game cribbage.
 It's a BSD game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/Cribbage).